umangbagadi03/Dino-game-using-facial-recognition/README.md

 # Dino-Game-using-Facial-Recognition
 I have simulated the Chrome's Dino game with the facial expressions.
-You can control the Dino with the facial movements like opening your mouth makes the Dino jump and leaning forward makes the Dino crouch.
+Dino game can be controlled with the facial movements like opening your mouth makes the Dino jump and moving forward makes the Dino crouch.